By Kristine Pearson . – October 2011 This is a “blong” – a long blog

 Since 1999 I’ve headed the non-profit social enterprise Lifeline Energy.
 While in the field in various African countries over the years, I’ve spoken with hundreds of poor and vulnerable women and children about their household energy use and expenditure.
 What was reinforced with every group I spoke with is that all technologies and the energies used to power them have a gender bias.
 There are exceptions, but men are largely in charge of household security and buy batteries for their flashlights.
 I knew from years of distributing Lifeline’s solar and wind-up radios that men also buy batteries for radios and control listening access.

 In sub-Saharan Africa, kerosene is mostly a ‘woman’s fuel’.
 In rural areas, a woman walks many miles to buy kerosene at the market.
 In urban settlements or slums, she buys it in as little as 10c increments or by the tablespoon.
-It may be all that she may be able to afford.
+It may be all that she can afford.
 Because of women’s work inside the home, they are constantly exposed to kerosene and its toxic fumes.

 The UN declared 2012 as the International Year of Sustainable Energy for All.
 By launching UN–Energy, the UN states it is committed to ensuring universal access to modern energy services by 2030.
 It also aims to bring energy access innovation together with the correct policy to reach a global scale, developing and deploying new and appropriate solutions.
 These are important steps in the right direction and many ground-breaking initiatives are underway.
 Progress on grid and mini-grid electrification projects has commenced, but they often take years to become operational, with huge financial investments required.

 Solutions already exist.
 Barriers to the effective delivery of modern energy products and services must be eliminated.
 Portable solar LED lights and lanterns, as well as energy-efficient cookstoves, have already been developed for these markets.
-With appropriate government oversight and financial support, reform of subsidies and duties and equal gender participation in entrepreneurial initiatives transitioning from kerosene to renewable energy would be the start to create safer environments and economic opportunities.
+Solar home systems are on the horizon.
+With appropriate government oversight and affordable payment options, reform of subsidies and duties and equal gender participation in entrepreneurial initiatives, transitioning from kerosene to renewable energy would be the start to create safer environments and economic opportunities.
 Children, women, families and communities would be able to safely convert unproductive night-time hours into productive ones.

 There are many problems in the world that are extremely complex and difficult to solve.
 This is not one of them.
 With the right products, distribution and finance for the poor, the use of kerosene and the energy poverty that it perpetuates and intensifies can become a thing of the past.